Do hockey fights lift a team's performance?

 Control group: -7.0 goal differential for the control team

-So far, it looks like fighting helps, by four goals a fight!
+So far, it looks like fighting helps, by five goals a fight!

 Of course, that's only one game.
 I repeated this process for every fight from 1967-68 to 1984-85.
 Actually, not *every* fight.
 First, I included only fights where one team appeared to be significantly more aggressive than the other (specifically, where the two teams were 10 or more fighting penalties apart for the season).
 Second, I included only first- or second-period fights, to increase the amount of time for the "lift" effect to make itself felt.